 6. Beta Testing

 Beta Testing pays people to test out new tech products, apps, websites, and more.
 You can sign up for free and complete testing tasks, whether it’s downloading an app, visiting a website, or trying out a product in person.
-Sometimes, Best Testing will even pay users to report a bug in a particular program.
+Sometimes, Beta Testing will even pay users to report a bug in a particular program.

 Share your honest feedback and attention to earn cash added directly to your account.
-Best Testing sends users up to 5 opportunities per month and pays around $10 to $20 per test.
+Beta Testing sends users up to 5 opportunities per month and pays around $10 to $20 per test.
 Payments are made via PayPal.